jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

             argument='keyword',
         )

-  the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the :ref:`call<how to call a function with input>` uses an argument in the first position and uses a :ref:`keyword argument<test_keyword_arguments>` with the name of the argument in the first position.
+  the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the :ref:`call<how to call a function with input>` uses an argument in the first position and uses a :ref:`keyword argument<test_keyword_arguments>` with the same name as the argument in the first position.

 * I use a :ref:`keyword argument<test_keyword_arguments>` to make it clearer

   .. code-block:: python
-    :lineno-start: 88
+    :lineno-start: 86
     :emphasize-lines: 3-4

         function_07(